Information Resources and Facilities

 Instructional Media Services (IMS) provides a digital graphic design and multimedia editing lab, audio/video production, repair and installation, media duplications, graphics design support, large poster printing and instructional media equipment checkout email@example.com.
 This team is also responsible for the Campus Learning Spaces and provide classroom SMARTboards and podiums, document cameras, Apple TVs, projectors and training (ext.
 4567).

 Academic Technology Services is at the intersection of technology and academics at USD and continuously explores, expands and improves its service offerings to reflect the array emergent educational technologies relevant to students’ teaching and learning and research and an increasingly mobile campus.

 Instructional Media Services

 Instructional Media Services (IMS) is comprised of media/video production, digital graphic design and multimedia editing lab, instructional repair and installation, and instructional media equipment checkout.
 The department is located on the ground floor of Maher Hall, Room 186.
-Semester hours of operation are Monday through Thursday from 8 a.m. to 7 p.m.; Fridays to 6 p.m.
+Semester hours of operation are Monday-Thursday from 8 a.m.-7 p.m.; Fridays to 6 p.m.
 Call (619) 260-4567 for information.